Mikejo5000/vsts-docs-pr/docs/report/overview.md

     <li>[Test ](sharepoint-dashboards/test-dashboard-agile-cmmi.md) </li>

 </ul>
+-->

-##Related notes
+## Related notes

 If you're new to working in Team Services or TFS, see [Get started with Agile tools to monitor progress and trends tools](monitor-progress-trends.md).

 Other useful resources include:
 - [Choose a process](../work/guidance/choose-process.md) provides an overview of the three default processes used to create and update team projects
-- [Support rollup of work and other fields](https://msdn.microsoft.com/library/dn217871.aspx) provides information on how to generate rollup data when working with parent-child linked work items
+- [Support rollup of work and other fields](../work/reference/support-rollup-of-work-and-other-fields.md) provides information on how to generate rollup data when working with parent-child linked work items
-- [Components of the TFS data warehouse](http://msdn.microsoft.com/library/ms244687.aspx) provides more information on the structure and relationship of the warehouse and reports
 - [Feature index for Team Services and TFS](../alm-devops-features.md)